Trust Pilot Reviews

 Lumen Maintenance Testing

 Lumen maintenance measures the decrease in light output over time.
-L70 ratings specify the hours needed for fixtures to produce 70% of initial lumens.
+L70 ratings specify the hours needed for fixtures to produce 70% of their initial lumens.
 Some high mast fixtures achieve L70 ratings exceeding 200,000 hours.
 L70 testing allows direct comparison between products from different manufacturers, helping identify the most durable solutions for long-term installations.

 L90 vs L70 Ratings